-He ran away from Élan a number of times, and was in and out of rehab before eventually getting sober in the 80s.
-Robert F. Kennedy, Michael’s cousin, also credits Michael for helping him get sober and was a vigilant defender of his cousin’s innocence.
+He ran away from Élan a number of times and was in and out of rehab before eventually getting sober in the ’80s.
+Robert F. Kennedy, Michael’s cousin, also credits Michael for helping him get sober and is a vigilant defender of his cousin’s innocence.

 In 1993, Michael married Margot Sheridan, a professional golfer.
 In 1998 they had a son and settled in Hobe Sound, Florida.